Communicating under pressure

 Listen without interrupting.
 Sometimes it's necessary to stop talking to hear all of the words.
 Eliminate both mental and physical distractions.
 Concentrate on the words and pay attention to the nonverbal gestures.

 Receive criticism successfully.
-Put your shields up.
+Listen for the meaning, and let go of defensiveness as you can.
 Act like a coffee filter and strain out the emotional grounds — like fear or anger — from the facts.

 Accept what is said without giving advice.
 There are times when we believe the speaker is wrong, and we want to tell them.
 It would feel so good to tell them what to do.
-However, even when the advice is eventually followed, the timing is important.
-It's best to listen, to support and to let the feelings be heard before offering any advice.
+But timing is important.
+It's best to listen, to support, and to let the feelings be heard before offering any advice.

 Get all the facts.
 Listen carefully until you understand what is being said.
 Ask the speaker to clarify anything that you don't understand.
 But don't ask too many questions — that can be distracting.